ImmacularIT/DebianAIServerSetup/01-Ubuntu Server Setup/01-BaseSetup-WebminAndDocker.md

 # Installing Webmin and Docker on Debian 13

-This guide walks you through installing Webmin on Ubuntu and expanding logical volumes via Webmin’s interface.
-Additionally, it covers Docker installation on Ubuntu.
+This guide walks you through installing Webmin on Debian and expanding logical volumes via Webmin’s interface.
+Additionally, it covers Docker installation on Debian.

 ---